 Previously Laura served as the legal services manager at STAND!
 Against Domestic Violence and staff attorney at the Legal Assistance Foundation of Metropolitan Chicago.
-She has been admitted to the bar in both California and Illinois, and earned her undergraduate degree from Michigan State University and her JD from the Georgetown University Law Center.
+She has been admitted to the bar in both California and Illinois, and earned her JD from Georgetown University Law Center.

 Prior to working at the Law Center, Natalie assisted with event management at United Way and with client services at the YWCA.
 A graduate of the University of Utah, she has a background in consumer and social welfare policy.
 She moved from Salt Lake City to San Francisco in 2014.

 To learn more about how you can support the Law Center’s work, contact Natalie at [email protected].

 Prior to joining the Law Center, Ari was an AMVETS Veterans’ Advocacy Legal Fellow, where he focused on litigation and policy work surrounding the military justice system’s treatment of mental health and suicide.
 He also published multiple law review articles on these topics.
 Ari earned his undergraduate degree from Cornell University and his JD from Stanford Law School.

 Previously, Ellen provided financial services in both a staffing and consulting capacity to nonprofit organizations in San Francisco, Palo Alto, Sacramento, and the East Bay.
 She has also served as a national fiscal reviewer for Head Start.
 Ellen serves on several San Francisco nonprofit boards and holds a master’s degree in nonprofit administration from the University of San Francisco.